Transgender medication law in Alabama blocked by judge | Health

 Burke ruled that Alabama had produced no credible evidence to show that transitioning medications are “experimental” while, “the uncontradicted record evidence is that at least twenty-two major medical associations in the United States endorse transitioning medications as well-established, evidence-based treatments for gender dysphoria in minors.”
 “Enjoining the Act upholds and reaffirms the enduring American tradition' that parents—not the states or federal courts—play the primary role in nurturing and caring for their children,” Burke wrote in the opinion.

+“This is a huge relief for transgender children and their families,'' Dr. Morissa Ladinsky, a pediatrician who founded a Birmingham medical team that treats children with gender dysphoria, said late Friday.

+“The court's decision recognizes that this is well established care that has been endorsed by 22 major medical associations.
+This decision will ensure transgender children in Alabama, and beyond, can continue to receive this evidence-based well-known life-saving care.”
+Representatives for Alabama Gov. Kay Ivey and Attorney General Steve Marshall could not immediately be reached for comment late Friday night.

-The state attorney general's office insists the law is constitutional and says it's aimed at protecting children.
+The state attorney general's office argued that the use of the medications is unsettled science, and thus the state has a role in regulation to protect children.

-“The science and common sense are on Alabama's side.
-We will win this fight to protect our children,” Alabama Attorney General Steve Marshall said recently.
+During a court hearing before Burke, state attorneys argued European countries take a more conservative approach to the medications.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)